I just read an article on the topic of poverty for one of my Home Ec classes. This astonished me:

 Just a smidge from a homework assignment I'm working on--a worksheet on Financial Responsibility for one of my Home Ec classes.
 The following question got me thinking and praising:

+Do you feel prosperity or poverty is more spiritually helpful?
 This may be the “easy answer,” and I could be wrong, but I really do believe (from experience & observation) that poverty is more spiritually helpful.
 You learn what it means to truly sacrifice.
 You learn that the Lord can see you through anything.
 You learn to pray and wait.
 You learn that people can have the spiritual gift of giving and practice it even when they have absolutely nothing.
 You learn that when it would never humanly make sense for you go to college, you’re going, God’s providing, and you couldn’t be more thankful.
 You learn a lot of spiritual lessons, let me tell you...